nazarhktwitch/PyQt-Demos/README.md

 - **Menu and Toolbar**: Adds a menu bar and toolbar with actions.
 - **Status Bar**: Displays a status message at the bottom of the window.

+#### New content
+Make issue if you want to see something additional inside

+PyQt4/3 in future

 ---

 ### How to Run?